Ravindra Kishore Shahi

-Ravindra Kishore Shahi was a leader of Bharatiya Jan Sangh from Uttar Pradesh.
+Babu Shri Ravindra Kishore Shahi was a leader of Bharatiya Jan Sangh from Uttar Pradesh.
 He was leader of the Uttar Pradesh state unit of party from 1974 to 1977.
 He was a member of the Uttar Pradesh Legislative Assembly from Deoria district.
 He served as cabinet minister in Ram Naresh Yadav ministry from 1977 to 80.
+Babu Shri Ravindra Kishore Shahi has three sons namely Babu Shri Murari Mohan Shahi, Babu Shri Tripurari Sharan Shahi and Babu Shri Om Prakash Shahi.
+His grandsons namely Babu Shri Abhijeet Shahi and Babu Shri Vishwajeet Shahi work in MNCs and granddaughters namely Ayushi Shahi is a Company Secretary in employment and Anjali Shahi is a practicing Advocate at Bombay High Court.